benwestondigital/next-portfolio/projects/reddit-front.md

 - Components and state planned using wireframe and component tree

+Before starting work on the app, I planned the structure by creating a wireframe.
+I split the functionality of the app into different React components to reduce complexity and allow for reusability.

+Using a component tree, I then decided what data the app would need to hold in state, and where to keep it.
+I planned to keep the state as low as possible but as high as necessary.

 - User profile switching using React Context

 User state needs to be shared between multiple components, therefore I have handled it using Context.
 On the profile page users can see the number of articles and comments they have posted, and their karma.